Sristi2907/Customer_Segmentation/README.md

 ● Enhance customer experience

 📂 Dataset:
-The dataset used is Shopping Mall Customer Segmentation Data.csv, which contains customer details such as:
+The dataset used contains customer details such as:

 ● Customer ID
 ● Gender